 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 Who has “extra money” to help others?
 BUT maybe you are yearning to pay your bills, take care of your kids, and still make a difference in your community and charities.
-Did you know that it is the low and middle income families that donate the most?
-Just a few easy changes can put hundreds of dollars (or more) back in your pocket by the end of the year!
+Did you know that it is the low and middle-income families that donate the most?
+The pandemic hit us all hard.
+But I found that just a few easy changes can put hundreds of dollars (or more) back in your pocket by the end of the year!
 Here are my 15 frugal tips to save money in your family budget.

-There have been many times when money was very tight.
+There have been many times in my life when money was very tight.
 The kids were little, my husband was ill, out of work, and unexpected bills caught us by surprise.
-By making these small (and large) changes, we’ve been able to survive those ups and downs, and still have enough to give away.
+By making these small (and large) changes, we’ve been able to survive those ups and downs.
 Some tips are easy!
 Others will be more challenging.
-When you see the impact in your budget, it might inspire you to attempt more of these ways to cut down on household expenses.
+Start slow, and when you see the results, you might try more!

 15 Frugal Tips to Save Money in Your Family Budget

 THIS is the place to START.
 Take an account of all your monthly bills and household expenses – even the little ones: electricity, cable, oil or gas, car repairs, internet, car/home insurance, home/cell phone, entertainment, gym/sports memberships, alcohol, beauty, home goods, food, clothes, etc.

 - Can you sensibly raise the deductible in your insurance to lower your monthly fees?

 - Would a different company provide a better rate?

 - If you stay with the same company, can you get a reduced payment by negotiating?
 Can you cut back on some features?
 Every year I bargain with my oil and cable companies.
 Ask for a manager (regular employees aren’t authorized to make the best deals) and attempt to get the cheapest price you can.
 I also appeal my property taxes every year.